 - a) About 20% of people older than 60 have peripheral arterial disease, although only a quarter of these have symptoms.
 The incidence of peripheral arterial disease is high among people who smoke, people with diabetes, and people with coronary artery disease.
-Even in the absence of symptoms, a reduced blood pressure at the ankle signifies a three- to fourfold increase in the risk of cardiac and cerebrovascular morbidity and mortality. - b) Peripheral arterial disease causes pain in the leg on walking (claudication) and occurs in around 5% of people over 60.
-Symptoms become severe and progressive in approximately 20% of these people.Peripheral arterial disease may progress to critical limb ischaemia, with constant and intractable pain preventing sleep, often with ulceration or gangrene of the foot.
+Asymptomatic peripheral arterial disease is common in people with diabetes. - b) Even in the absence of symptoms, a reduced blood pressure at the ankle signifies an increased risk of cardiac and cerebrovascular morbidity and mortality. - c) Peripheral arterial disease causes pain in the leg on walking (claudication) and occurs in around 5% of people over 60.
+Symptoms become severe and progressive in approximately 20% of these people.
+Peripheral arterial disease may progress to critical limb ischaemia, with constant and intractable pain preventing sleep, often with ulceration or gangrene of the foot.
 People with critical limb ischaemia are at risk of losing their leg if they don't receive treatment, and a high proportion present for emergency care.
 Around 1-2% of people with claudication eventually undergo amputation, although the risk is higher (about 5%) in people with diabetes.